apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 # Necessary components that are not in the network

-The data and algorithms like Neural Networks are not the only components that you need to create your trained deep learning model.
+The data and Neural Networks are not the only components that you need to train your deep learning model.
 In this notebook, you will learn about some of the common components used for training your own machine learning models.
-Here is a list of components that are commonly found in training a model in MXNet.
+Here is a list of components that are necessary for training a model in MXNet.

 1. Initialization